Tips for Maintaining Your Pavers

 5. Replace Chipped and Broken Pavers

 Replacing your broken paving stones will probably be the most difficult part of paver maintenance.
-However, it’s essential not only for looks, but also for safety.
+However, it’s essential not only for looks but also for safety.
 Uneven and broken stones will also collect dirt, debris, and even standing water—not to mention the risk to people, pets, and vehicles.

 Prepare the subsoil for the paver to rest on the same level as the surrounding stones, taking care to remove any debris, weeds, grasses, or roots that might displace or crack the stone.
 Position the stone and then use the sand to fill the spaces between the stones and your edging to keep the paver in place until it sets.
-Finally, apply sealant to make your brick paver maintenance a snap.
+Finally, apply paver sealant to make your brick paver maintenance a snap.

 If you’re not comfortable replacing your pavers, though, or if your driveway or patio pavers have major damage, it may be time to replace them with new ones that better suit the space.
 Choosing the best pavers for your space will depend not only on the look you are going for but also on how you will use the area.